Pitzer: A Residential College

 The College brings together students of widely varying backgrounds in a common pursuit of learning.
 Residential living enables them to share their intellectual and academic pursuits as well as their personal diversity.
 It provides opportunity for individual growth through community involvement and interpersonal relationships.
 Few learning situations in life are more challenging or rewarding.

 Pitzer has six residence halls.
 Atherton Hall and Pitzer Hall are four-story buildings and house 140 students.
 Sanborn Hall is a three-story building and houses 178 students.
 Atherton, Pitzer and Sanborn rooms are double occupancy with two rooms sharing an adjoining vanity, bathroom, and shower.
 Mead Hall, made up of six three-story towers connected by catwalks, houses 222 students in eight person suites.
-East Hall and 2014 Hall opened in the Fall of 2012.
+East Hall, West Hall and Skandera Hall opened in the Fall of 2012.
 East Hall is a three-story building and houses 152 students.
-2014 Hall is a four-story building and houses 156 students.
+West and Skandera Halls are a four-story building and house 156 students.
 All residence halls include laundry facilities, study rooms, lounges and kitchens.
 Pitzer Hall is the home of the Office of Admission.
-2014 Hall is home to the Intercollegiate Department of Media Studies, Pitzer Archives, and the Office of Study Abroad and International Programs.
+Skandera Hall is home to the Intercollegiate Department of Media Studies, Pitzer Archives, and the Office of Study Abroad and International Programs.
 In addition, Mead Hall has a study-library equipped with library tables and houses Pitzer archives.
 All student rooms include internet access.

 Each residence hall has a Residence Director and a staff of resident assistants.
 A Hall Council is set up annually for each residence hall as a forum for addressing and meeting the needs of the community.
 They also provide valuable information and programs for the residential community.